 If you’re going to travel alone for the first time, it’s best to choose a destination where the crime rate is low and the people go out of their way to be helpful.
-The beautiful island of Palawan in the Philippines fits the bill and, on top of that, is home to some of the most breathtaking tourist spots you’ll ever see.
+The beautiful island of Palawan in the Philippines fits the bill and, on top of that, is home to some of the most breathtaking beaches you’ll ever see.

 Like most Filipinos, Palaweños can also converse in both English and Tagalog, so communication is easier.
 You can talk to just about anyone to ask for directions and the like.
 They are also used to interacting with tourists, so you probably won’t stick out like a sore thumb even if you’re the only foreigner around.

 Another great thing about solo travel in Palawan is that it has something in store for everyone.
 Whatever it is you hope to do during your trip, chances are, the province has you covered.

 Say, you want to meet new people.
 This shouldn’t be a problem as the locals are friendly and it is easy to find other like-minded travelers.
 If you want to escape the crowds, there are still plenty of destinations here that are, for the most part, unexplored by mass tourism.

 If you’re seeking a much-needed break from technology, you can opt for one of the many places in Palawan with intermittent to no cell phone or Wi-Fi signal.

 Safety Tips to Remember When Travelling Solo in Palawan

 One of the challenges of traveling solo is that you have to watch your own back and be on full alert all the time.
 Although Palawan is generally safe for both Filipino and foreign tourists, take note of these reminders.